marcuswangweihow/FBDD/Frag_to_lead_4MZI/1ns_Preliminary Results/Readme.md

 # 1ns_Preliminary Results
 [⬆️ Back to top](#fbdd-repository-structure)

-**NOTE THAT MOST OF THE README IN THIS DIRECTORY AND SUBDIRECTORIES ARE PLACEHOLDERS FOR THE UPCOMING RESULTS**
+**NOTE THAT MOST OF THE README IN THE SUBDIRECTORIES ARE PLACEHOLDERS FOR THE UPCOMING RESULTS**

 This folder contains the preliminary/test results from the pipeline such as energy, temperature and bias plots, as well as post-processing plots (eg. occupancy maps) for a 1ns production run.